BuiNguyenGiaBao/cnn-deepfm-fraud-detection/README.md

-# mixed cnn with deepfm for fraud dêtction
+# mixed cnn with deepfm for fraud detection